supahcraig/redpanda_basics/VPC_Peering.md

 ## Initate Peering Request

+I'm not 100% sure it matters yet, but the requester VPC will be the VPC that Redpanda is living in, and the accepter VPC will be the "non-Redpanda" VPC.
+The easy way to remember this is to consider how peering works in Redpanda Dedicated.
+You push the peering button in the UI, and the peering request shows up in the customer's VPC awaiting acceptance.

 From the VPC UI, click `Create Peering Connection`

 * give it a unique name
-* For "Local VPC to Peer with (requester)" find the BYOC VPC in the drop down
+* For "Local VPC to Peer with (requester)" find the Redpanda VPC in the drop down
-* For "VPC ID (accepter)" you will find your other VPC in the drop down
+* For "VPC ID (accepter)" you will find your other (non-Redpanda) VPC in the drop down
 * Then click `Create Peering Connection`

 ## Accept Peering Request